Supertring/Computational-Social-Science-lab-Book-Review/README.md

 review-rating and prediction of ratings from review for two specific genres i.e. Comics & Graphics and Mystery, Thriller & Crime.
-Our research contributes in understanding the dynamics of book reviews that can be useful for academic in- stitutions, writers, readers, online book stores, governments organizations.
+Our research contributes in understanding the dynamics of book reviews that can be useful for academic institutions, writers, readers, online book stores, governments organizations.

+Data, data sources, project information : coming soon